noahehall/theBookOfNoah/0current/languages/nim/nim.md

 - send the C code into a C compiler
 - then can compile to a supported backend language
   - C:
-  - C++
+  - C++: native windows/android/iOS applications
-  - Objective C: e.g. for use with iOS
+  - Objective C: native iOS applications
-  - javascript
+  - javascript: my bread n butter

 ### garbage collection